atoosaashraf-bebo/Teachable_Machine/README.md

 The model was trained using a custom dataset of images and uses a transfer learning approach based on the **MobileNet** architecture.

+The Logic (Critical Thinking)
+In your project notes, answer the following:

+Why is this "Supervised Learning"?

+Edge Cases: What happens if you hold two objects at once?
+How does the computer react?

+Q1.
+Why is this "Supervised Learning"?
+This is supervised learning because the model was trained using labeled images for each class (Bottle in hand, Mobile Phone in hand, Empty background).
+I provided the correct class names during training, so the model learned to classify images based on those labels.

+Q2.
+What happens if you hold two objects at once?
+How does the computer react?
+If I hold two objects at once, the model gets confused because it was trained to recognize one main object per image.
+It will usually predict the class with the highest similarity.

 ## 🚀 How to Run Locally

 To get this model running on your own machine or GitHub Pages, follow these steps: